 Greg Santos is the author of the poetry pamphlet BLACKBIRDS (Eyewear, 2018), two full-length collections RABBIT PUNCH!
 (DC Books, 2014) and THE EMPEROR'S SOFA (DC Books, 2010), and two chapbooks, TWEET TWEET TWEET (Corrupt Press, 2011) and OBLIVION AVENUE (Trainwreck Press, 2008).
-His newest full-length poetry collection is forthcoming with DC Books.
+His newest full-length poetry collection, GHOST FACE, is forthcoming with DC Books.

 He holds degrees from The New School (MFA in Creative Writing), Concordia University (BA in Creative Writing and English Literature), and Mount Allison University (BA in Drama).
 His writing has been featured in The League of Canadian Poets' Poetry Pause series, The Academy of American Poets' Poem in Your Pocket Day booklets, The Walrus, Queen's Quarterly, Geist, Vallum, Matter: a journal of poetry and political commentary, The Feathertale Review, Cha: An Asian Literary Journal, McSweeney's Internet Tendency, The Best American Poetry Blog, and World Literature Today.

 Santos regularly works with at-risk communities and teaches at The Thomas More Institute.
-He is currently the poetry editor for the Quebec Writers' Federation's online literary journal, carte blanche.
-He will become the new Editor-in-Chief of the magazine in Fall 2019.
+He was the longtime poetry editor for the Quebec Writers' Federation's online literary journal, carte blanche.
+He is currently the magazine’s Editor-in-Chief.